maartenba/maartenba.github.io/_posts/2020-08-26-producer-consumer-pipelines-with-system-threading-channels.markdown

 But when multiple threads and tasks are involved, we will run into concurrency issues pretty fast.
 When adding data to the collection, we may need to lock it.
 When reading data from it, we may need to do so, too.

-Such construct could look like this: (courtesy of [Stephen Taub in "An Introduction to System.Threading.Channels"](https://devblogs.microsoft.com/dotnet/an-introduction-to-system-threading-channels/))
+Such construct could look like this: (courtesy of [Stephen Toub in "An Introduction to System.Threading.Channels"](https://devblogs.microsoft.com/dotnet/an-introduction-to-system-threading-channels/))

 ```csharp
 public class QueueLikeConstruct<T>